 Your knee will also be in a Continuous Passive Movement Machine, (CPM), this will gently bend and straighten your knee for you, under your control.
 The purpose of the CPM is to help elevate your leg, improve your knee mobility and decrease swelling.

-NB Your reconstructed leg should remain in the CPM and CryoCuff at all times except when doing exercises.
+NB your leg should remain in the CPM and CryoCuff at all times except when doing exercises and if you find it difficult to sleep with the CPM on.